2025–26 UMass Minutemen basketball team

-The 2025–26 UMass Minutemen basketball team represents the University of Massachusetts Amherst during the 2025–26 NCAA Division I men's basketball season.
-The Minutemen, led by fourth-year head coach Frank Martin, play their home games at the William D. Mullins Memorial Center in Amherst, Massachusetts as first-year members of the Mid-American Conference.
+The 2025–26 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 2025–26 NCAA Division I men's basketball season.
+The Minutemen, led by fourth-year head coach Frank Martin, played their home games at the William D. Mullins Memorial Center in Amherst, Massachusetts as first-year members of the Mid-American Conference.

+They finished the 2025–26 season 17–16, 7–11 in MAC play, to finish tied for 7th place.
+They qualified for the MAC tournament as the 8th seed where they upset previously unbeaten and 20th ranked Miami in the quarterfinals.
+They lost to Toledo the following day in the semifinal.

 Previous season

 The Minutemen finished the 2024–25 season 12–19, 7–11 in A-10 play to finish in a tie for tenth place.
 As a No. 11 seed in the A-10 tournament they lost in the first round to La Salle.